10 Ways to Optimise Your Website for More Traffic and Higher Conversions

 7 – Leverage email to your advantage

-Email marketing is still one of the most effective methods out there, even though many experts argue about whether email is becoming obsolete or not.
+Email marketing is still one of the most effective methods, even though many experts argue that email is becoming obsolete.

 For example, encouraging visitors to subscribe to an email newsletter can help you classify your leads based on their interests, thus segmenting your email list.

 Moreover, you can re-target consumers with promotional offers, discounts and coupons to bolster their engagement.

 Last but not least, email offers many personalisation options you can use to nudge leads in the right direction or towards converting.